sb-campbell/skill-samples/bash-oracle-vagrant/README.md

 ### Purpose/Objective

-This is a sophisticated build which automates the deployment of a local 2-node VM test environment to host an Oracle 19c Data Guard standby database cluster.
+This build automates the deployment of a local 2-node VM environment to host an Oracle 19c Data Guard standby database cluster.
 It is a Vagrant deployment of VirtualBox VMs using an Oracle Linux 8 box foundation ([vagrant box repo](https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&sort=updated&provider=&q=bento%2Foracle)).

 ### Credit